Reaper's Gale

 Reaper's Gale is a fantasy novel by Canadian author Steven Erikson, the seventh volume in his epic fantasy series, the Malazan Book of the Fallen.
 Reaper's Gale is a direct sequel to both the fifth and sixth volumes, Midnight Tides and The Bonehunters.

 The novel was first published in hardcover and trade paperback in the United Kingdom on 7 May 2007, in Canada on 5 June 2007, and in the United States on 4 March 2008.

-Background

-Steven Erikson has stated in interviews that Reaper's Gale was intended to merge two previously diverging plotlines: that of the Tiste Edur empire from Midnight Tides, and the Malazan army introduced in The Bonehunters.
-Thematically, the book continues the series’ deep engagement with imperialism, violence, and moral ambiguity.

-Themes

-Like other books in the Malazan Book of the Fallen, Reaper’s Gale explores themes of empire, resistance, the consequences of war, and the burdens of power.
-The use of multiple competing empires — Letherii capitalism, Edur theocracy, and Malazan pragmatism — serves as a framework for examining systems of control and individual agency within them.
-Karsa Orlong’s arc in particular continues the series’ exploration of myth, rebellion, and moral absolutism.

 Synopsis

 The Challengers

 The book brings Champions back from various cultures with the Tiste Edur fleet to challenge Rhulad Sengar, emperor of Letheras.
 Among them are Icarium with Taralack Veed, Karsa Orlong with Samar Dev, a Seguleh girl found unconscious near MoI, and a monk from Cabal.
 Icarium begins acting strangely, and Taralack Veed starts doubting that Icarium can beat Rhulad.
 Samar Dev believes Karsa will die, despite Karsa's confidence.
 All the challengers die except Karsa and Icarium.
 Karsa fights Rhulad and severs Rhulad's sword arm, then uses all his ghosts and the ones in Samar's knife to manipulate the sword's power and travel to the Crippled God's island.
 There he flips the Crippled God's tent, slays Rhulad, slaps Withal and enters a portal aimed vaguely at his home after refusing to take the sword for himself (which was apparently the Crippled God's plan ever since Karsa left Laederon).
 Withal and the Nachts destroy the sword.